sriharinirmala/linux-sl-rev-health-monitor/README.md

 Script1.sh: it contains the the command "rev"(download this file) rev - is a command used to reverse the word that you enter. so after executing this(by typing this in your terminal ./script1.sh). it will prompt you to enter a word when you type a word and press enter the reverse of that word will be displayed.

+"FACTOR": The factor command displays the factor of the entered number

+"YES":Yes command just displays y in terminal until you cancel it

 health.sh: first download this file and run it in your terminal by typing ./health.sh if it shows permission denied type chmod +x health.sh and then type ./health.sh in the linux terminal EXPLANATION of code in health.sh: vmstat - vmstat is a command which displays many information about the system which is useful for the monitoring of system

 the vmstat 1200 – monitors every 24 hours and puts the data into the vmstat1.data